 The evaluator shall verify that the TSS describe how to query the currently active version.
 If a trusted update can be installed on the TOE with a delayed activation, the TSS needs to describe how and when the inactive version becomes active.
 The evaluator shall verify this description.

 The evaluator shall verify that the TSS describes all TSF software update mechanisms for updating the system firmware and software (for simplicity the term 'software' will be used in the following although the requirements apply to firmware and software).
 The evaluator shall verify that the description includes a digital signature verification of the software before installation and that installation fails if the verification fails.
-Alternatively an approach using a published hash can be used.
+Alternatively, an approach using a published hash can be used.
 In this case the TSS shall detail this mechanism instead of the digital signature verification mechanism.
 The evaluator shall verify that the TSS describes the method by which the digital signature or published hash is verified to include how the candidate updates are obtained, the processing associated with verifying the digital signature or published hash of the update, and the actions that take place for both successful and unsuccessful signature verification or published hash verification.

 If the options ‘support automatic checking for updates’ or ‘support automatic updates’ are chosen from the selection in FPT_TUD_EXT.1.2, the evaluator shall verify that the TSS explains what actions are involved in automatic checking or automatic updating by the TOE, respectively.